 * Financial traders pour new cash into crude long positions

-* Physical oil markets remain bloated
+* But physical oil markets remain bloated

 "Oil bulls have reset for a technical bounce," said Stephen Schork, author of the Schork Report.

-U.S. drillers added eight oil rigs in the week to June 9 <RIG-OL-USA-BHI>, bringing the total count to 741, the most since April 2015, energy services firm Baker Hughes Inc said on Friday.
+U.S. drillers added eight oil rigs in the week to June 9 <RIG-OL-USA-BHI>, bringing the total count up to 741, the most since April 2015, energy services firm Baker Hughes Inc said on Friday.

 This drive to find new oil has pushed up U.S. output by over 10 percent since mid-2016, to 9.3 million bpd, a figure the U.S. Energy Information Administration says will likely rise above 10 million bpd by next year, challenging top exporter Saudi Arabia.

 Soaring U.S. output undermines an effort led by the Organization of the Petroleum Exporting Countries (OPEC) to cut almost 1.8 million bpd of production until the first quarter of 2018 in order to prop up prices.

 Despite this, Russian Energy Minister Alexander Novak said on Sunday there was no need to review the agreement on reducing oil output as it was too early to make any decisions.